bestkb/ABM_py/ODD/ODD.md

 -   `total_utility` -- utility of household summed over individuals
 -   `total_util_w_migrant` -- utility if household sends a migrant
 -   `num_shocked` -- tracks how many times a household is impacted by an environmental shock
+-   `land_prod` -- stores how much wealth a household gains from its land.
+If a household is not     impacted by a community shock, then this is currently `ag_factor` * `land_owned`.
+If a           household's land is impacted, then this is zero.
+-   `secure` -- True/False if household has enough wealth to pay for basic food.
+This represents whether or not a household falls beneath a poverty threshold.
+Currently, this security threshold is based on the World Bank definition of poverty as less than $1.90 USD per person,     per day.
+-   `wellbeing_threshold` -- Calculates the threshold below which a household is not secure.
+Based on the World Bank definition of poverty as less than $1.90 USD per person, per day, or     approximately 20,000 BDT per year per member of household.

 ### Decision class variables